 We still have frustrating little information here.

 Even the FDA concedes it doesn’t have any “definitive answers” yet.

-If your dog has already shown signs of DCM, or if you’re at all concerned, take the advice of your vet regarding dietary changes, medications and potential taurine supplementation.
+- If your dog or cat has already shown signs of DCM, or if you’re at all concerned, take the advice of your vet regarding dietary changes, medications and potential taurine supplementation.

 - Freeman, Lisa M., DVM, PhD, DACVN.
 “A Broken Heart: Risk of Heart Disease in Boutique or Grain-Free Diets and Exotic Ingredients.”
 Cummings Veterinary Medical Center at Tufts University.
 June 4, 2018. http://vetnutrition.tufts.edu/2018/06/a-broken-heart-risk-of-heart-disease-in-boutique-or-grain-free-diets-and-exotic-ingredients/.

 - Lau, Edie, and Lisa Wogan.
 “Dog Food Brands Most Linked to Heart-Disease Reports Named.”
 VIN News Service.
 June 27 2019. https://news.vin.com/VINNews.aspx?articleId=53973.

 - Nelson, O.L., DVM, MS, Dip ACVIM.
 “Dilated Cardiomyopathy (DCM).”
 Washington State University College of Veterinary Medicine. https://www.vetmed.wsu.edu/outreach/Pet-Health-Topics/categories/diseases/dilated-cardiomyopathy-in-dogs.